jmd-dk/concept/doc/tutorial/gadget.rst

 Starting from this snapshot we can now perform the CO\ *N*\ CEPT simulation by running with ``-c "_gen = False"``.
-As this is also the value set in the :ref:`parameter file <params-gadget>`, we may in fact start the simulation simply by
+As this is also the value set in the :ref:`parameter file <param-gadget>`, we may in fact start the simulation simply by

 .. code-block:: bash

-   ./concept -p params/tutorial
+   ./concept -p param/tutorial

 Note that the ``initial_conditions`` is set to the path of the generated snapshot when ``_gen`` is ``False``.